 Parking is available adjacent to Terminal 1, at a rate of EGP 5 per hour.

-Terminal 1 offers free wifi, however the signal is often unreliable.
+There is free wifi, however the signal is often unreliable.